Grade 5 Music Theory Revision Booklet

 Grade 5 Music Theory Revision booklet provides practice for topics covered in the Grade 5 exam syllabus (Associated Board and Trinity College London) and assumes knowledge of all previous grades.
 Grade Five is one of the most popular music theory courses to study because a pass in Grade Five theory is needed if you want to take Grade Six or higher in any instrument.
 The booklet is divided into four chapters (Chapter 1: Notation, Chapter Two: Time, Chapter 3: Tonality and Chapter 4: General musicianship).

 Grade 5 Music Theory Revision Booklet provides practice for all topics covered in the Grade 5 exam syllabus of both Associated Board and Trinity College London.
 It is the last in the All-In-One series of graded music theory revision booklets.
-Wording wherever possible is the same as that used by the relevant exam board so that students will feel well prepared and confident in the final stages before an exam [added note: these Revision Booklets were published before 2018, therefore the wording of questions isn’t quite the same as those found in ABRSM exam papers printed after January 2018.
+Wording wherever possible is the same as that used by the relevant exam board so that students will feel well prepared and confident in the final stages before an exam [added note: these Revision Booklets were published before 2018, therefore the wording of questions isn’t quite the same in a few places as those found in ABRSM exam papers printed after January 2018.
 Subject matter remains the same apart from the fact these test papers still retain the compositional exercises which the new exams omit].

 As with all the ‘All-In-One’ revision booklets, the first four chapters of the book should be completed by both Associated Board and Trinity College London students whilst the remaining four page appendix is for Trinity College London students only.
 The appendix tests knowledge of subjects beyond Grade 5 ABRSM requirements; the pentatonic scale, inverted intervals, broken chords, diminished supertonic chord, writing 4-part chords for SATB in root, first and second inversion, adding a bass line to a tune or vice versa and transposing (any interval).